james-pb-git/VehicleDataCrawler/README.md

 ## Solution
 After some research, I've decided to use [Scarpy](https://scrapy.org/), which is an open source Python framework to crawl websites and parse structured data.
 Its [architecture](https://doc.scrapy.org/en/latest/_images/scrapy_architecture_02.png) enables requests to be scheduled and processed asynchronously.
 Once onboarding, developers only need to implement data parsing logics, configuration and things like that.

+## Usage
+Run `scrapy runspider vehicle_data_crawler/spiders/brand_spider.py` in top level directory.
+The output will be in vehicle_data_crawler folder as current configuration.

 ## Milestones

 |SN|Date|Description|Comment|